ShenZhouHong/radiography-ai-project/dataset/README.md

 # RUST-AI Radiography Project Dataset

 This directory will contain the raw dataset of radiographs with their attached RUST labels.
 At this moment, the radiograph images are not yet cleared for release.
+Only the labels are currently available.

 ## Dataset